apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Big Lots is closing stores and filing for bankruptcy**
+**iPhone 16 Preorder Countdown: Release Date, Price, Colors for Apple's Newest Phones**

-You can read more about it [here](https://www.npr.org/2024/09/10/nx-s1-5107351/big-lots-bankruptcy).
+You can read more about it [here](https://www.cnet.com/deals/iphone-16-preorder-countdown-release-date-price-colors-for-apples-newest-phones/).

 ## Requirements
 - Python 3.8